Friday October 18, 2019

 2. Start watering.

 In Florida, the rainy season generally provides enough water to keep lawns healthy from April - August.
 When the rain gets less frequent, it’s a good idea to increase your watering schedule.
 Most lawns need about an inch of water per week.
-With a well-maintained and electronically-regulated irrigation system, you can give your lawn the water it needs easily and efficiently.
+With the help of your Lakeland irrigation experts a well-maintained and electronically-regulated irrigation system, you can give your lawn the water it needs easily and efficiently.
 If you’d like to install an irrigation system or need irrigation maintenance, your lawn maintenance provider will be able to help.

 3. Loosen the soil.